JordanGunn/sequential-conport/README.md

 # Sequential ConPort Workflow Architecture

 This repository demonstrates a workflow architecture designed for AI agents (specifically Cascade via Windsurf) that combines **Sequential Thinking**, **ConPort knowledge management**, and **Git MCP integration**.

-The setup can be adapted for other AI agent tools through custom instructions.
+The setup can be adapted for other AI agent tools through whatever custom instructions medium is provided by the particular vendor.

 ---

-## 1.0 Architecture Overview
+## 1.0 ARCHITECTURE OVERVIEW

+---

-> Note that if you just want the setup instructions, you can skip to `2.0 Setup Instructions` below.
+> **Note that if you just want the setup instructions, you can skip to `2.0 Setup Instructions` below.**

 The workflow system is built on a **compositional architecture** with two distinct layers: